RalitsaTerzieva/ralitsaterzieva/README.md

 👋 Hi,
-I'm Rali, a Software Engineer 🧑‍💻 passionate about working on projects with Python/Django 🐍 and JavaScript/React/React Native ⚛️.
+I'm Rali, a Senior Software Engineer 🧑‍💻 passionate about working on projects with Python/Django 🐍 and JavaScript/React/React Native ⚛️.

 🔍 Currently seeking a position where I can leverage my skills in React/React Native and/or Python/Django while expanding my knowledge in AWS cloud services.